mdsol/kender/README.md

 #### Cucumber

 The [Cucumber][c] features will be run.
-No command-line parameters or switches are passed, so ensure your default profile is correct for a CI run.
+Normally no command-line parameters or switches are passed, so ensure your default profile is correct for a CI run.
 If the cucumber command fails, the CI run will fail.

+If you have flaky tests that fail intermittently, you can tell Kender to re-run failing cucumber tests as part of the CI run.
+You will need to specify a profile named `rerun` in your cucumber.yml file.
+You can then set the environment variable `CUCUMBER_RERUNS` to the number of additional times you wish to run cucumber with the rerun profile.
+You can see an [example cucumber.yml file here][ce].

 [c]: https://github.com/cucumber/cucumber
+[ce]: cucumber_example.yml

 #### RSpec